-- Facilitating the transfer and development of solutions that promote resource efficiency, end-ofwaste, and a better use of by-products in remote, and sparsely populated communities - Facilitating the transfer and development of solutions for community planning for the circular economy in remote, and sparsely populated communities.
+- ·Facilitating the transfer and development of solutions that promote resource efficiency, end-of-waste, and a better use of by-products in remote, and sparsely populated communities - ·Facilitating the transfer and development of solutions for community planning for the circular economy in remote, and sparsely populated communities.

 In all activities that are approved by the NPA programme, there should be an integration of the horizontal criteria.
-This means that the activities should strive for a performance with a low carbon footprint, with equal opportunities for men and women and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
+This means that the activities should strive for sustainable development, with equal opportunities for men and women, non-discrimination and accessibility and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
+Activities should be carried out with respect for fundamental rights.